 Commission payments worked well in this situation as the money had meaning because of the time of year, but how do you sustain this type of performance uplift across an entire period?
 Think of alternatives to just paying cash.

 There are many incentives and motivation companies that administer different types of scheme where your agents earn ‘points’ which then qualify them for prizes.
 Remember that your agents have different motivations for wanting to work – for some younger members of the team it might be about having the latest technical gizmo – iPods and Xboxes, etc.

-One of our clients, ComXo, is running a scheme that is all about the recognition of staff.
-Borrowing from the Cadbury’s Heroes theme they have branded a ‘Thank You’ board.
+One company, ComXo, is running a scheme that is all about the recognition of staff.
+Borrowing from the Cadbury’s Heroes theme, they have branded a ‘Thank You’ board.
 Each month anyone in the company can post on it a personal thank you to another member of staff – the nomination can be for anything, however large or small.

 One example is a game of ‘snakes and ladders‘.

 The game is used for an appointment-making project.
 Each time the agent makes a lead, they can roll an electronic dice and move themselves around the board.
 The wallboard displays mini characters of all the agents.

 The goal is to reach the finish line and receive a prize.
 This incentive creates a great sense of interactivity, motivation and participation; all the ingredients that make incentives schemes work.

 For further advice on what to use your contact centre wallboards for, read our article: What Information Should You Be Displaying on Your Contact Centre Wallboards?

 Paul Weald is director of the consultancy MCX